Fredericcelerse/TuneMyPets/README.md

 ```

 > [!NOTE]
-> If you GPUs access, then you can install the libraries adapated for this environment:
+> If you have access to GPUs, then you can install the libraries adapted for this environment:
 > ```
 > conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 > ```

 ### Database

-The database used in this project, named "Kaggle Cats and Dogs Dataset", comes from the following website: https://www.microsoft.com/en-us/download/details.aspx?id=54765
+The database used in this project, named "Kaggle Cats and Dogs Dataset", is available from the following website: https://www.microsoft.com/en-us/download/details.aspx?id=54765
-Once the database, ensure that you have a directory that provides two main folders labeled as "Cat" and "Dog", and where images are localized.
-This structure of database will be essential for the CNN script.
+Once you have downloaded the database, ensure that you have a directory that contains two main folders labeled "Cat" and "Dog", where images are located.
+This structure is essential for the CNN script.

 ## Project architecture

-This example is made of tow main parts:
+This example consists of two main parts:

-***1. Building a CNN model from the sratch***
+***1. Building a CNN model from sratch***
-***2. How can we optimize its efficiency***
+***2. Optimizing its efficiency***

 Let us see in more details these two aspects

-### 1. Building a CNN model from the sratch
+### 1. Building a CNN model from sratch

-Within the folder [CNN_from_the_scratch](CNN_from_the_scratch), there is a script called [CNN.py](CNN_from_the_scratch/CNN.py).
-After carefully checked the path to the database, you can launch the script by typing:
+Within the folder [CNN_from_the_scratch](CNN_from_the_scratch), there is a script named [CNN.py](CNN_from_the_scratch/CNN.py).
+After verifying the path to the database, you can launch the script by typing:
 ```
 python CNN.py
 ```
-The model will first load the full database, then filter the images in order to keep only the valid ones, and then setup and train the CNN model.
-More details about the setup and how the model is built is explained in the [README.md](CNN_from_the_scratch/README.md) file and commentaries about the code itself is available in the script.
+The model will first load the entire database, then filter the images to keep only the valid ones, and then set up and train the CNN model.
+More details about the setup and how the model is built are explained in the [README.md](CNN_from_the_scratch/README.md) file, and comments about the code itself are available in the script.

-### 2. How can we optimize its efficiency
+### 2. Optimizing its efficiency

-Whereas we try to run this code on a single CPU, the process is very long and the accuracy is very low, ranging from 50 to 60% and seems to correspond to randomicity.
-Whereas optimizing the code seems to be a good idea, doing it without having access to some GPU is a very hard task ...
-So how can we be more efficient to obtain an AI model that perform the desired tasks without having to pay lot of times in optimization and GPUs ?
+While running this code on a single CPU, the process is very lengthy and the accuracy is quite low, ranging from 50 to 60%, which seems almost random.
+While optimizing the code is a good idea, doing so without access to some GPUs is a challenging task...
+So how can we be more efficient in obtaining an AI model that performs the desired tasks without spending a lot of time on optimization and GPUs?

-One strategy relies on the use of "Fine-Tuning" and "Transfer Learning", which are two approaches relying on the aim to learn a new model by starting from a predined model trained before on previous data.
-While very similar, these two approaches have to be distinguished:
+One strategy relies on the use of "Fine-Tuning" and "Transfer Learning", which are two approaches based on the goal of learning a new model by starting from a predefined model trained on previous data.
+While very similar, these two approaches must be distinguished:

 - **Transfer Learning**: Transfer learning involves taking a pre-trained model from one task (usually with a large dataset) and applying it to a related but different task.
 This can be done by either using the model as a fixed feature extractor and training new top layers for the new task, or by adapting the entire model slightly to the new data, leveraging the pre-learned features to achieve better performance with less data for the new task.